 - Click the Login button to add the user and headset to the session

-TIP: You can also click the Quick Login button to quickly add any number of headsets to a session.
+TIP: You can also click the Quick Login button at the top right of the page to quickly add any number of headsets to a session.
 This option will prioritise headsets that are currently online, and will only use offline headsets if no more are available.
+You can also one-click login individual headsets using the Lightning Bolt button for that headset.

-Once you're ready, click the Game Controls link on the right-hand-side and select the game you'd like to launch.
+Once you've calibrated your headsets, click the Game Controls link on the right-hand-side of your operator UI and select the game you'd like to launch.
 After a moment you will see the launch status of all of your headsets, and once your game server has launched this will be replaced with the operator interface for your selected game.
 However no matter the game, you will see a list of all the headsets you added to the session and their current status - if they are greyed out, you can check why by hovering over the hourglass next to their name.
 To help conserve battery, headsets won't launch into the game until the screen is on, so if they are not on someone's head they will likely not have loaded into the game yet.

 If you'd like to switch game, simply click the Switch Game button in the top-right and select a new game to launch.
 Your headsets and game server will automatically switch over to that game.